stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - Consider how your chosen monetization method fits the niche (e.g., static pages for ads, programmatic for leads).
 - Example: "Dog groomers near me" (57,000 monthly searches) could support both display ads and affiliate offers (17:45–18:26).

-**Opinion:** *Introverts excel at this stage—methodical research and planning play to your strengths.
+**Invisibuilder's perspective:** *Introverts excel at this stage—methodical research and planning play to your strengths.
 Don't rush this step; the right niche can make or break your directory's success.*

 ---